Please enable JavaScript to ensure auto alt text generation works properly

 Most candidates don’t follow up after asynchronous video interviews, but that’s exactly why you should.
 This guide gives you expert-backed follow-up strategies, timing tips, and 7 ready-to-use templates to stand out.

-Async video interviews are becoming more common in job hiring processes.
+Async video interviews are becoming more common in candidate screening processes.
 Instead of speaking with someone live, candidates record answers to questions on their own time.
-Organizations report 50% reductions in time-to-hire and 30% decreases in recruitment costs after implementing asynchronous video interviews.
-Employers then review the recordings later.
+Organizations report 50% reductions in time-to-hire and 30% decreases in recruitment costs after implementing asynchronous screening platforms that combine video responses with assessments and AI-assisted review.
+Hiring teams then review AI-generated summaries, match scores, and candidate responses to decide who advances.

 This setup offers flexibility, but it also changes how candidates connect with interviewers.
 There is no real-time conversation or immediate feedback.
 Because of this, follow-up communication plays a different role.